josephlee3454/data-structures-and-algorithms-python-n/READEME.md

 ## overveiw
 * Review the pseudocode below, then trace the algorithm by stepping through the process with the provided sample array.
 Document your explanation by creating a blog article that shows the step-by-step output after each iteration through some sort of visual.

-* Once you are done with your article, code a working, tested implementation of Insertion Sort based on the pseudocode provided.
+* Once you are done with your article, code a working, tested implementation of Merge Sort based on the pseudocode provided.
 # feature tasks

 * In your blog article, visually show the output of processing this input array:

-* [8,4,23,42,16,15]
+[8,4,23,42,16,15]

 * For your own understanding, consider also stepping through these inputs: